 "Jerk!"
 She slapped him on the arm and Derek snatched her hand and curled their fingers together.

-That…that was pretty new.
-He wasn't sure when it had started exactly, nor why it had even started at all, but it had, and Derek, for some unknown reason, had decided to keep it up (and Penelope didn't seem too opposed to it, so that was that).
+This…this was pretty new.
+He wasn't sure when it had started exactly, or why it had even started at all, but it had, and Derek, for some unknown reason, had decided to keep it up (and Penelope didn't seem too opposed to it, so that was that).
 Besides, friends held hands all the time, right?
 Well, he didn't hold any of his other friend's hands—Emily exempted, but only when she was drunk—but still.
 Just 'cause he didn't personally do it didn't mean no one else in the world did.
-Didn't Jody and Rachel used to hold hands.
+Didn't Jody and Rachel used to hold hands?
 But then they'd started going out, so maybe that wasn't the best example to use…

 "Earth to Derek Morgan, do you read me?"